mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 5. Internal/External to the system context - is this source something you need to design/implement?
 6. Responsibilities - what is the 'source' of the data responsible for and what is it expecting the 'target' to be responsible for?
+7. Accuracy/completeness - how accurate and/or complete will the payload of the message be?
+Do we need to validate and enhance the message from other sources?

 ### Message Target ###